-Liana taught MBCT for clinical clients, as well as Applied Mindfulness for health professionals and leaders across Australia and overseas, for a decade through the Mindfulness Centre.
+Liana has taught MBCT for clinical clients, as well as Applied Mindfulness for health professionals and leaders across Australia and overseas, for a decade through the Mindfulness Centre.

 In 2014 we were really excited to transfer all professional mindfulness training to the Australian Institute of Applied Mindfulness - an educational institute dedicated to training and certification health professionals.